 - Click OK to close the setup window.

 Cubase is now basically connected with the audio interface.
-In many cases, particularly if you are using a simple audio interface with two input and two output channels, recording and playback will already be possible.
+Often, particularly if you are using a simple audio interface with two input and two output channels, recording and playback will already be possible.
 However, it is recommended to check whether the busses are correctly configured.

 2. Configuring input and output busses

 Input and output channels in Cubase are organized in busses.
 By default, an empty Cubase project ('Empty' template) has a stereo input and a stereo output bus, each combining two channels of the audio interface.
-If needed, busses holding more than two channels can be setup as well as single-channnel (mono) busses.
+If needed, busses holding more than two channels can be set up as well as single-channel (mono) busses.